swfiua/gotu/docs/abhot.rst

-He suggests that there should be a mass of some 10-100 billion solar masses and that the Sun is likely some 50,000 light years from the centre, with Sag A* likely at the end of one arm of the central bulge.
+He suggests that there should be a mass of some 10-100 billion solar masses and that the Sun is likely some 50,000 light years from the centre, with Sag A* only about halfway to the centre, and whilst roughly on line to the centre, it is visibly NOT directly on line.

 Red Shift
 =========